cyguidesltd/cybuddy/README.md

 **Q: Is my data sent anywhere?**
 A: Only if you enable AI mode and use --send.
 Otherwise everything is local.

+**Q: How do I get started?**
+A: Just run `cybuddy guide --tui` and start exploring!

+**Q: What's the difference between TUI and CLI mode?**
+A: TUI mode provides a rich interactive interface with syntax highlighting and better navigation.
+CLI mode is a simple text interface that works in any terminal.

+## License

+MIT License - see LICENSE file for details.

+## Contributing

+We welcome contributions!
+See [CONTRIBUTING.md](CONTRIBUTING.md) for details.

 ---